 • Keep it multimodal (visual, kinesthetic, auditory)

 Individuals do not learn one way, and research indicates we all learn when presented with different media.

 A good online learning program breaks lectures into digestible sizes, provides interactive practice, and incorporates a variety of mediums to promote deeper understanding.

 Backed by current research, Finland instituted 15 minutes of free play time during every hour of class and is seeing fewer behavioral issues as a result.

 Jokes are a great way to win attention, and they help shake things up, too.
 Incorporating the unexpected prevents students from being habituated to the status quo.

 A classroom without fidget spinners?

 The modern classroom, filled with yoga balls and computers, offers a multitude of ways for students to be engaged in active learning, thus reducing distraction and leading to concept mastery.
-Through active involvement we can move beyond an environment where students sit passively and listen to hours of lectures, and can instead allow children to direct their learning, which leads to increased attention and focus in the classroom.
-Students will probably always find a way to play with the newest fad, but if we can get them out of their seats and learning concepts with real world application, we stand a much better chance of saying goodbye to classroom distraction.
+Through active involvement, we can move beyond an environment where students sit passively and listen to hours of lectures, and can instead allow children to direct their learning, which leads to increased attention and focus in the classroom.
+Students will probably always find a way to play with the newest fad, but if we can get them out of their seats and learning concepts with real-world applications, we stand a much better chance of saying goodbye to classroom distraction.